 M.D.
-Dogs provides instructions to teach those with type 1 diabetes
+Dogs helps individuals with type 1 diabetes

 |